The College of Art and Design has moved to Porter Square. This page highlights the planning process for our new home, the Lunder Arts Center.

-The Lesley University College of Art and Design will
+The Lesley University College of Art and Design has

 and creating a cultural center in the heart of Porter

 In conversations with both Lesley and Cambridge community groups, neighbors and city

 officials, plans centered on transforming the historic former North

 Prospect Church into a new center of learning, art making, public

 The new College of Art and Design is a prominent and significant member of the already-vibrant Cambridge

 arts community.
 On a site adjacent to Lesley's University Hall, in a